krathalan/miscellaneous-scripts/README.md

 A simple POSIX-compliant script template I use.
 Easy to use as a Bash script template as well.

 ## setup_linux (sh)
 This script sets up Arch Linux with the programs I use and configures a few things for me automatically.
+This script is meant to be run *after installation*, NOT as an installation script.
 You don't want to run this script without reading through it and changing it to your liking.

 ## system_maintenance (sh)
 This script will perform system maintenance on an Arch Linux system.
 You must have the yay package installed from the AUR (https://github.com/Jguer/yay).
 It will: